hm21/ngx-count-animation/README.md

 <h2>About</h2>

-An package that elegantly animates number changes, creating a visually engaging transition from one value to another, perfect for counting or displaying real-time data updates.
+A package that elegantly animates number changes, creating a visually engaging transition from one value to another, perfect for counting or displaying real-time data updates.

 <h2>Getting started</h2>